shanecelis/bevy_minibuffer/README.md

 the arguments for any given command, Minibuffer commands will query the user for what they require.
 It is a "pull" model of interaction versus a "push" model.

 [^2]: Although one could implement keyboard macros, which are a form of interactive scripting.
-PRs are welcome.
+Pull requests are welcome.

 # TODO
 - [ ] Use a real cursor/selection highlight.
-- [x] Change the keyseq macros to capitalize modifiers like "Ctrl-C" instead of "ctrl-C".
-- [x] Copy-and-paste the color::View to create Minibuffer's own View.
 - [x] Re-write [asky](https://github.com/axelvc/asky) to be [bevy native](https://github.com/shanecelis/bevy_asky).
-- [ ] Get off of unreleased dependencies.

 # Design Questions
 ## Re: No windows antigoal